NREL/hycon/docs/controllers.md

 # Controllers

-The `whoc.controllers` module contains a library of wind and hybrid power plant controllers.
+The `hycon.controllers` module contains a library of wind and hybrid power plant controllers.
 Each controller must inherit from `ControllerBase` (see controller_base.py) and implement a mandatory `compute_controls()` method, which contains the relevant control